aiven/aiven-docs/docs/products/mysql/concepts/high-availability-mysql.md

 - On a single-standby node plan

   New nodes are automatically scheduled for creation to become the new primary and standby.
-  The primary node is restored from the latest available backup, which can involve some degree of data loss.
-Any write operations made since the backup of the binary log file are lost.
+  The primary node is restored from the latest available backup.
+Next, writes made since the last backup are applied from the backup of the binary log file.
+Any writes made since the backup of the binary log file are lost.
 Typically, this time window is limited to either five minutes of time or one binary log file.

 - On a two-standby node plan